 "Can you share Reddit-specific case studies?"

 Demand examples from Reddit campaigns specifically.
 If they can only show generic social media results, they may lack true Reddit expertise.
+Ask to see Reddit ads for business examples from companies similar to yours.

 "What industries have you worked with on Reddit?"

 Reddit audiences vary dramatically by category.
 Gaming, tech, finance, and lifestyle all have different communities and strategies.
 Relevant industry experience matters.
+If you're in a specific vertical like SaaS, ask about their experience with Reddit ads for SaaS or Reddit ads by industry.

 "How long have you been running Reddit campaigns?"